nirmaparajuli/java-project/README.md

 # java-project
 update to see AWS CodeBuid builds automatically.
-11/16/2019
+11/16/2019.
+Attempt 2